Miss C. Barnard

 Our intention is to provide a creative, inclusive and challenging geography curriculum that is inspired by the world around us.

 We teach Geography in the EYFS classes as an integral part of the topic work covered during the year.
-As the nursery and reception classes are part of the Early Years Foundation Stage, we relate the geographical aspects of the children’s work to ‘The World’ strand within the Early Years Curriculum.
+As the nursery and reception classes are part of the Early Years Foundation Stage, we relate the geographical aspects of the children’s work to ‘People, Culture & Communities’ and ‘The Natural World’ strands within the Early Years Curriculum.
 Geography makes a significant contribution to the development of each child’s knowledge and understanding of the world, through activities such as collecting postcards from different places, singing songs from around the world, or investigating what makes a ‘good’ playground.